Living in Auburn, WA: Top Reasons to Move to This Seattle Suburb, The Cost Of Living, & Whether YOU Should Move Here!

 Transportation and Commuting

-And for frequent travelers, Seattle-Tacoma International Airport (SEA) is just a 20-minute drive from most Auburn neighborhoods, offering fast access to domestic and international flights.
+And for frequent fliers, Seattle-Tacoma International Airport (SEA) is just a 20-minute drive from most Auburn neighborhoods, offering fast access to domestic and international flights.

 Pros and Cons of Living in Auburn